 Accommodation in India

-Expats can add finding accommodation in India to the already-extensive list of adventures they're going to have when they move.
+Expats can add finding accommodation in India to the already extensive list of adventures they're going to have when they move.

+Housing options vary greatly between areas, but expats moving to cities like Delhi, Mumbai and Bengaluru can expect a smaller selection and more competition than in other locations.
 Overall, there are a few general points to bear in mind while doing pre-trip research about housing in India.

 The demand for good quality, reasonably priced accommodation outweighs the supply, so renting property in India can be challenging.
 The good news is that employers often help their expat employees find a place to stay, sometimes lining up a few options for them to choose between.

 But many new arrivals aren't so lucky, and if they don't speak Hindi, they'll probably have to hire a local estate agent.
 Expats in this position will need to be explicit about their specifications and what their price range is, otherwise they risk wasting their time viewing unsuitable properties.
 Remember that potential tenants don't need to pay to view properties with their estate agent, no matter what they might say.

 Renting property in India

 Unless expats plan on relocating to India for the long-term, most people opt to rent property rather than buying their home.

 Lease agreements in India can be tricky.
 To side-step tax, landlords often prefer to rent to people informally, with no official lease in place.
 Expats should never accept such an agreement, as they'd have no proof of residence, which is needed for various administrative processes.